 Pharmacotherapeutic Group: Other drugs for functional bowel disorders.

-Pharmacology: Pharmacodynamics: Pinaverium bromide is an antispasmodic which selectively acts on the gastro-intestinal tract.
+Pinaverium bromide is an antispasmodic which selectively acts on the gastro-intestinal tract.
 It is a calcium antagonist which inhibits the influx of calcium into intestinal smooth muscle cells.
-In animals, Pinaverium directly or indirectly reduces the effects of the stimulation of the sensitive afferences.
+In animal, pinaverium directly or indirectly reduces the effects of the stimulation of the sensitive afferences.
 It is free from anticholinergic effects.
 It is also devoid of effects on the cardiovascular system.

-Pharmacokinetics: After oral administration Pinaverium bromide is rapidly absorbed with peak plasma concentrations occurring within one hour.
+After oral administration pinaverium bromide is rapidly absorbed with peak plasma concentrations occurring within one hour.
 The drug is extensively metabolized and eliminated via the liver.
 The elimination half-life is 1.5 hours.

 Absolute bioavailability for the oral formulation is very low (<1%).
 Major route of excretion is via the feces.

-Symptomatic treatment of pain, transit disorders and intestinal discomfort related to functional intestinal disturbances; Symptomatic treatment of pain related to functional disturbances of the biliary tract; Preparation of barium enema.
+Symptomatic treatment of pain, transitory disorders and intestinal discomfort related to functional intestinal disturbances; Symptomatic treatment of pain related to functional disturbances of the biliary tract; Preparation for a barium enema.

-Adults: The recommended dosage is 1 tablet three times a day up to 2 tablets twice a day.
+Posology: Dicetel 50 mg, film-coated tablets: Adults: The recommended dosage is one tablet three times a day up to two tablets twice a day.